SpecFlowOSS/SpecFlow/docs/source/Installation/Unit Test Providers.md

 # Unit Test Providers

 **Note:** This information only applies to Full Framework projects using the `app.config` file to configure SpecFlow.
-For .NET Core and projects using `specflow.json` to configure SpecFlow, you need to add a NuGet package to your project to determine your unit test provider, see [SpecFlow-and-.NET-Core](),
+For .NET Core and projects using `specflow.json` to configure SpecFlow, you need to add a NuGet package to your project to determine your unit test provider, see [SpecFlow-and-.NET-Core](SpecFlow-and-.NET-Core.md),

 SpecFlow supports several unit test framework you can use to execute your tests.
 In addition to using the built-in unit test providers, you can also create a custom provider.
-Use the [&lt;unitTestProvider&gt;|Configuration]() configuration element in your `app.config` file to specify which unit test provider you want to use.
+Use the [&lt;unitTestProvider&gt;](../Configuration/Configuration.md) configuration element in your `app.config` file to specify which unit test provider you want to use.

 The following table contains the built-in unit test providers.